What Is a Global Citizen?

 Strength in numbers was apparent on another women’s rights campaign.

-After roughly 30,000 global citizens called on these companies to increase gender parity across their supply chains, all three committed $100 million each to purchasing from women-owned businesses over the next three year.
+After roughly 30,000 Global Citizens called on these companies to increase gender parity across their supply chains, all three committed $100 million each to purchasing from women-owned businesses over the next three year.
+Marriott International upped the ante in 2019, pledging $100 million to women-owned businesses.

-To reward global citizens for taking action, we offer access to our festivals, which have taken place in the US, India, and Europe.
-We also have tickets available for music, comedy and sporting events in cities all over the world.
+To reward Global Citizens for taking action, we offer access to our festivals, which have taken place in the US, India, the UK, Germany, Canada, and South Africa.
+We also have tickets available for music, comedy, and sporting events in cities all over the world.

 Global Citizen festivals and events also offer public and private sector leaders a stage to announce commitments they’re making toward our issues.